 The Fashionista: All of them are involved with fashion in one way or another.
 They've all walked runways for charity fashion shows, modeled for beauty and fashion campaigns, and released a DVD about their personal styles.

 Genki Girl: Sarah, although all five of them tend to get excitable once you get them going and chattering at the same time.
+The other four have admitted that they thought Sarah was mildly insane when they all first met at the auditions.
 Sarah even dubbed herself "Big Mouth" as she's admitted that she's the loudest of the girls and she'd talk to the audience in between songs while on tour.

 The DVD commentary of their music videos up until "Sexy!
 No No No..." is basically Sarah and Cheryl cackling in both glee and horror while getting distracted by other things.